 Spontaneous desire often gets top billing in discussions about sex.
 It's that immediate, intense urge to get intimate without any particular external trigger—think about those horny 20-something moments, when everything seemed a little easier, and the mere thought of your partner sends tingles down your spine.
 According to Dr. Basson’s research spontaneous desire displays:

-• Initiation Role: It's often responsible for initiating sexual activity, giving you that initial push towards intimacy.
+- Initiation Role: It's often responsible for initiating sexual activity.

-• Common in Early Relationships: This type of desire is frequently observed in the early stages of a relationship when everything feels new and exciting.
+- Common in Early Relationships: Frequently observed in the early stages of a relationship.

 Critiques and Limitations